ELPAC Event Opportunities

 Reimbursement and Travel Expenses

-Travel expenses for the meetings will be prepaid or reimbursed by the Sacramento County Office of Education (SCOE) in accordance with state travel rules and rates, and school districts will be reimbursed for the cost of a substitute teacher (if needed) or you will be paid an honorarium (if on non-contract days).
+Travel expenses for the meetings will be prepaid or reimbursed by the Sacramento County Office of Education (SCOE) in accordance with state travel rules and rates, and local educational agencies (LEAs) will be reimbursed for the cost of a substitute teacher (if needed) or you will be paid an honorarium of $100.00 per day (if on non-contract days).

-If you are a teacher, please check with your school administrator before applying to verify that you would be able to attend the applicable meeting if you are selected.
+Please check with your LEA before applying to verify that you would be able to attend the applicable meeting if you are selected.

 Questions about the educator opportunities should be directed to Jackie Adams, Project Specialist, SCOE, by phone at 916-228-2207, or by e-mail at firstname.lastname@example.org.